 Aims

 The overarching goal is to improve food security and access to clean water, while also fostering peaceful coexistence between refugees and the local population.
-The project targets a total of 10,000 families, of which 80% are refugees and 20% are local residents.
+The project targets a total of 10,000 particularly vulnerable families, of which 80% are refugees and 20% are local residents.
 The following measures are planned:

 - Training for both refugees and locals in agroecological farming methods and the joint creation of vegetable gardens to sustainably improve food production